 Farid continues a significant contribution to the local community by serving on the foundation board of the Royal Columbian Hospital Foundation, a Board member of The Global Reporting Center and an advisor to First Nations Golden Eagle Rising Society.
 He has established Khanjani scholarship at UBC and is a supporter of the artistic community in Vancouver.

-Farid’s extensive contribution to Canada and his local community has led to him receiving several notable distinctions, including being appointed to serve as Honorary Lieutenant-Colonel of The British Columbia Regiment (Duke of Connaught’s Own), a recipient of the Canadian Senate’s 150th Anniversary medal and recognized as a Fellow of the Royal Canadian Geographic Society.
+Farid’s extensive contribution to Canada and his local community has led to him receiving several notable distinctions, including being appointed to serve as Honorary Lieutenant-Colonel in 2018 and Honorary Colonel in 2021 of The British Columbia Regiment (Duke of Connaught’s Own), a recipient of the Canadian Senate’s 150th Anniversary medal and recognized as a Fellow of the Royal Canadian Geographic Society.
 Farid was also awarded the Provincial Multicultural award in 2012 for his work around diversity and inclusiveness.